TritonDataCenter/node-sdc-clients/README.md

 Where? <git@git.joyent.com:node-sdc-clients.git>
 Who?
 Mark Cavage.
 What APIs?
-Currently, CA (cloud analytics) and CAPI.
+Currently, most of the SDC APIs.

 # Example?